Mission - Vision - Values

 What a task, and yet one that we started, boldly trusting God always.

 2. The first office: The headquarters of the Far North Queensland Lutheran Mission at 30 Upward Street, Cairns, also became the first office of Peace Lutheran College.
-It was from this hub that founding parents made their first contact with the College.
+It was from this hub that founding parents made their first contact with the school.
 The first 50 enrolment enquiries were made from this office.

 3. Appointment of the founding principal: College Council took the decision to employ a principal, six months prior to the opening date, allowing sufficient opportunity for involvement in the first stage of the building and development of the necessary policies, acceptance of enrolments and interviews and the regular planning for a new school development.

 The position was advertised in The Lutheran (the official monthly magazine of the Lutheran Church), The Australian and The Courier Mail.
-From seven applicants, the credentials and subsequent interviews resulted in Mr Michael Gladigau being appointed, unanimously, as the founding principal.
+From seven applicants, the credentials and subsequent interviews resulted in Mr. Michael Gladigau being appointed, unanimously, as the founding principal.
 In July 1993 he started his mammoth task.

 4. The doors opened: Peace Lutheran College opened its doors on 1st February 1994 amid red mud and tropical rain, but with infectious enthusiasm, a clear sense of direction and rows to hoe.

 The official opening occurred on Sunday, 12th June 1994.
 Sir William Knox, Chairman of the Association of Independent Schools Queensland performed the official opening ceremony with a crowd of approximately 250 in attendance.
-Pastor John Vitale, President of the Lutheran Church of Australia Queensland District performed the official ceremony, dedicating the College to the glory of God.
+Pastor John Vitale, President of the Lutheran Church of Australia Queensland District performed the official ceremony, dedicating the school to the glory of God.